ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 {:#ni-augment}

-# Extending Network-wide Inventory
+# Extending Network Inventory

-This document defines the basic network-wide inventory attributes applicable to typical network scenarios.
+This document defines the basic network inventory attributes applicable to typical network scenarios.
 For finer-grained and specific management scenarios, the relationship between this model and other models is illustrated in Figure 4.